 |More representative of the natural tone of the acoustic guitar.||More prone to feedback issues, not ideal when performing with a band.|

-In the majority of cases blended pickup systems combine the authentic natural character of a microphone pickup with the articulation and clarity of an undersaddle or contact pickup.
-There are a number of options available from reputable manufacturers such as Fishman and L.R.
+In the majority of cases, blended pickup systems combine the authentic natural character of a microphone pickup with the articulation and clarity of an undersaddle or contact pickup.
+There are several options available from reputable manufacturers such as Fishman and L.R.
 Baggs.
 The LR Baggs Anthem Tru-Mic is particularly impressive.

-Seymour Duncan also produce a blended or hybrid pickup (Seymour Duncan SA-6 Mag Mic) that features an undersaddle pickup combined with a magnetic pickup that is also well reviewed.
+Seymour Duncan also produces a blended or hybrid pickup (Seymour Duncan SA-6 Mag Mic) that features an undersaddle pickup combined with a magnetic pickup that is also well-reviewed.

-Having the ability to blend two different types of acoustic guitar pickup can be useful for guitarists who perform in a number of different venues.
-For instance, in a more feedback prone environment reducing the input from the internal microphone can help reduce feedback.
-Alternatively, if you are playing a more intimate setting you will likely prefer the natural warmth of a microphone pickup while adjusting the piezo pickup to provide just enough clarity without making the tone of the guitar sound overly bright.
+Having the ability to blend two different types of acoustic guitar pickup can be useful for guitarists who perform in several different venues.
+For instance, in a more feedback-prone environment reducing the input from the internal microphone can help reduce feedback.
+Alternatively, if you are playing in a more intimate setting you will likely prefer the natural warmth of a microphone pickup while adjusting the piezo pickup to provide just enough clarity without making the tone of the guitar sound overly bright.
 Blended systems afford the guitarist more control over their sound.